ESeufert/theseus_growth/README.md

 Theseus is an open source library that provides a set of common functions for use in doing analysis related to product growth: building retention profiles, projecting DAU levels, combining cohorts, segmenting cohorts by age, etc. Theseus can be used for marketing budgeting planning, scenario analysis, marketing campaign analysis, revenue projections, and in a media mix model.

 Theseus is designed to be used for standalone analysis projects as well as in programmatic business intelligence environments.

+Theseus is provided as open source software under the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Installation